Battle of Cross Keys: Battle

 Stahel did not renew his attack but brought up a battery (Buell's) to support his position.
 Trimble moved the 15th Alabama by the right flank and up a ravine to get on the battery's left.
 In the meantime, Ewell sent two regiments (13th and 25th Virginia) along the ridge to Trimble's right, attracting a severe fire from the Union battery.
 With a shout, the 15th Alabama emerged from their ravine and began to climb the hill toward the battery, precipitating a melee.
-Trimble advanced his other two regiments (16th Mississippi Infantry on the left and 21st Georgia Infantry on the right) from their position on Victory Hill, forcing back the Union line.
+Trimble advanced his other two regiments (16th Mississippi Infantry Regiment on the left and 21st Georgia Infantry on the right) from their position on Victory Hill, forcing back the Union line.
 The Union battery limbered hastily and withdrew, saving its guns.
 A Union regiment counterattacked briefly, striking the left flank of the 16th Mississippi, but was forced back in desperate fighting.

 Trimble continued advancing up the ravine on the Confederate right, outflanking successive Union positions.
 In the meantime, Milroy advanced on Stahel's right, supported by artillery.
 Milroy's line came within rifle-musket range of the Confederate center behind Mill Creek and opened fire.
 Union batteries continued to engage Confederate batteries in an artillery duel.
 Bohlen advanced on the far Union left to stiffen Stahel's crumbling defense.
 Milroy's left flank was endangered by Stahel's retreat, and Frémont ordered him to withdraw.
 Jackson brought Taylor's brigade forward to support Ewell if needed, but Taylor remained in reserve on the Port Republic Road near the Dunker Church.

 Seemingly paralyzed by the decimation of Stahel's brigade on his left, Frémont was unable to mount a coordinated attack.
 He ordered Schenck's brigade forward to find the Confederate left flank south of Union Church.
 Ewell reinforced his left with elements of Elzey's brigade.
 Severe firing erupted along the line but quickly died down.
 Confederate Brig.
 Gen. Elzey and Brig.
 Gen. George H. Steuart were wounded in this exchange.
 Frémont withdrew his force to Keezletown Road, placing his artillery on the heights to his rear (Oak Ridge).
 Artillery firing continued.